minprog/programmeren-1/steps/index.md

 > <svg class="bi" width="24" height="24" fill="currentColor" size="24x24" style="svertical-align:-0.255em; float:left; margin-right:0.75rem;"><use xlink:href="/icons/bootstrap-icons.svg#exclamation-triangle"></use></svg>
 >
-> Before moving into phase 3, you should have submitted your working programs as-is to meet the deadline.
+> Before moving into Phase 3, you should have submitted your working programs as-is to meet the deadline.
 Only then you will do a peer review and make any changes to improve code quality.
 {:.bg-warning}

 ## Phase 3: Reviewing the code